Turbo Takeaways

 While you may have had good intentions when you took on mortgage debt, things can change.
 Here are a few reasons why you may have lost control of your monthly payments:

-- Rising mortgage interest rates: Large increases in interest rates over a short period have made payments more challenging for many homeowners.
+• Rising mortgage interest rates: Recent rate hikes over a short period have made payments more challenging for many homeowners.
 This situation becomes even more dire for those with a variable-rate mortgage, as mortgage costs can skyrocket when adjusted.

-- Excessive debt: Too much debt also makes repayments more challenging.
-Many homeowners rely on credit card debt and personal loans to keep up with expenses.
+• Excessive debt: Too much debt also makes repayments more challenging.
+Some struggling homeowners rely on credit card debt and personal loans to keep up with expenses.

-The key to ensuring that your mortgage debt doesn’t get out of hand is by recognizing the signs of financial challenges such as:
+The key to ensuring that your mortgage debt doesn’t get out of hand is to recognize early signs of financial distress, such as:

 How Mortgage Debt Can Affect You

-Since mortgages are secured loans, your home is considered collateral.
-Missing payments means you're at risk of losing your home.
-Mortgage debt can affect you in a number of ways, and the possibility of losing your home is the biggest worry for any homeowner.
+Falling behind on mortgage payments puts you at risk of foreclosure.
+Mortgage debt can affect you in many ways, and the possibility of losing your home is the biggest worry for any homeowner.

 Overwhelming mortgage debt can also impact your personal relationships.
 54% of people believe that debt is a valid reason to consider divorce.
 Worrying over high household debt can mean you’ll have less time to focus on your relationships.